 An elephant named Karishma paints a picture at the ZSL Whipsnade Zoo in Dunstable, England.
-Every year in September, Karishma's paintings are put on display as part of the zoo's Elephantastic Elephant Appreciation Weekend, during which donations are taken to fund conservation research and research.
+Every year, Karishma's paintings are put on display as part of the zoo's Elephantastic Elephant Appreciation Weekend, during which donations are taken to fund conservation research.
 (Photo: Getty Images)

 But not all elephants are taught to paint to entertain tourists or for monetary gain.
 The nonprofit Asian Elephant Art & Conservation Project was established in 1998 by two artists who use the elephant-created art to benefit elephants in human care as well as those in the wild.

 According to the project's website, the training process is stimulating and based on positive reinforcement, and part of the group's mission is to educate elephant trainers about how to safely and carefully train domesticated elephants.
 The result is a collection of different paintings that showcase individual elephants' artistic styles.
 Funds gained from selling the paintings go to local communities that rely on elephants for their value in tourism, as well as conservation agencies that reintroduce elephants into the wild and to fight illegal poaching in Southeast Asia.